Identify and Protect IoT Devices Vulnerable to Ripple20

 According to Gartner, “over 80% of organizations currently use IoT to solve business use cases, and almost 20% of organizations have already detected an IoT-based attack in the past three years.”1 By now, you’ve heard about Ripple20 – the collective group of vulnerabilities in a widely used Transmission Control Protocol/Internet Protocol (TCP/IP) software library developed by Treck Inc., and discovered by a team at JSOF.

-JSOF partnered with Forescout Research Labs to use Forescout’s Device Cloud, a unique data lake with information from more than 12 million devices categorized in more than 150 device types, to identify potentially impacted vendors and devices.
+JSOF partnered with Vedere Labs to use Forescout’s Device Cloud, a unique data lake with information from more than 12 million devices categorized in more than 150 device types, to identify potentially impacted vendors and devices.
 Tens of millions of devices across over 50 vendors may be affected, exposing a complex supply chain for IoT devices.
 Additionally, threat actors could execute remote commands against devices connected to the internet, compromise them and move laterally within the network to access or infect other devices.

 How do security teams respond swiftly to identify and mitigate these vulnerable devices?